 Since Blanco Niños inception, it has always been our aim to do things the right way.
 So when we decided that it was time to create tortilla chips, we knew that finding the best ingredients was a priority.

 The Yucatan is a region of Mexico which separates the Caribbean Sea from the Gulf of Mexico.
 It’s home to tropical jungles, coral reefs and ancient ruins.
-Nearby the fishing village of Celestún, as many as 35,000 flamingos congregate in the winter months.
-These wetlands also happen to be home to salt flats.
+The nearby fishing village of Celestún, sees as many as 35,000 flamingos congregate in the winter months.
+These wetlands also happen to be home to salt flats…

 Mayan History and salt